 Reimbursement for deductible and nondeductible expenses.
 If your employer reimburses you for both deductible and nondeductible moving expenses, your employer must determine the amount of the reimbursement that is not taxable and not subject to withholding.
-Your employer must treat any remaining amount as taxable wages and withhold income tax, social security tax, and Medicare tax.
+Your employer must treat any remaining amount as taxable wages and withhold income, social security, and Medicare taxes.

 Amount of income tax withheld.
 If the reimbursements or allowances you receive are taxable, the amount of income tax your employer will withhold depends on several factors.
-It depends in part on whether or not income tax is withheld from your regular wages, on whether or not the reimbursements and allowances are added to your regular wages, and on any information you have given to your employer on Form W-4, Employee's Withholding Allowance Certificate.
+It depends in part on whether income tax is withheld from your regular wages, on whether the reimbursements and allowances are added to your regular wages, and on any information you have given to your employer on Form W-4, Employee's Withholding Allowance Certificate.

 Your employer can treat your reimbursements as supplemental wages and not include the reimbursements and allowances in your regular wages.
-The employer can withhold income tax on supplemental wages at a flat rate which may be different than your regular tax rate.
+The employer can withhold income tax on supplemental wages at a flat rate which may be different from your regular tax rate.

 Estimated tax.
 If you must make estimated tax payments, you need to take into account any taxable reimbursements and deductible moving expenses in figuring your estimated tax.
-For details about estimated tax, see Publication 505, Tax Withholding and Estimated Tax.
+For details about estimated taxes, see Publication 505, Tax Withholding and Estimated Tax.